tidev/titanium-docs/docs/api/titanium/ui/tabbedbar.md

 [ButtonBar](Titanium.UI.ButtonBar) for information on styling tabbed bars and buttons bars.

-Use the [createTabbedBar](Titanium.UI.createTabbedBar) method to create a Tabbed Bar.
+Use the <Titanium.UI.createTabbedBar> method to create a Tabbed Bar.

 <ApiDocs/>